25 | Reset: What Becomes Available When You Choose to Dissolve

 Frequently Asked Questions

 • It depends on what you are resetting.
 A digital fast can shift something in days.
 A silent retreat begins to settle around day three.
-Long-distance hiking often produces its deepest effects after the second or third week.
+Long-distance hiking often produces its deepest effects after the second or third week, which is roughly when the trail stopped feeling like exercise and started feeling like listening.
 Sabbatical research suggests six months or more for genuine identity-level restructuring.
 Ceremony opens a neuroplasticity window in hours that may last two weeks.
 The question is not how long but how willing you are to let the old pattern go.

 • Robin Carhart-Harris's REBUS model proposes that psychedelics relax the precision weighting of high-level beliefs, liberating bottom-up information flow.
 The Default Mode Network, the brain's autopilot narrator, quiets.
 Rigid cognitive patterns loosen.
-A 2024 study in Nature showed psilocybin produced more than threefold greater changes in brain connectivity than a control drug, and participants' brain patterns became more similar to each other than to their own pre-session baselines.
+A 2024 study in the magazine Nature found that psilocybin produced more than threefold greater changes in brain connectivity than a control drug, and participants' brain patterns became more similar to each other than to their own pre-session baselines.
 Their neural individuality was temporarily dissolved.
-Researcher Nico Dosenbach: the brains of people on psilocybin "look more similar to each other than to their untripping selves."
+Researcher Nico Dosenbach put it plainly: the brains of people on psilocybin looked more similar to each other than to their own unaltered selves.
+I sit with that finding often.
+It suggests that beneath all our carefully constructed separateness, something shared is waiting.

-• A concept introduced by Carhart-Harris and Ari Brouwer in 2021.
-A pivotal mental state is a hyper-plastic window where rapid, deep learning becomes possible, essentially a psychological fork in the road.
-The critical insight: these states are "outcome agnostic."
+• A concept introduced by Robin Carhart-Harris and Ari Brouwer in 2021.
+A pivotal mental state is a hyper-plastic window where rapid, deep learning becomes possible, a psychological fork in the road.
+The critical insight: these states are outcome-agnostic.
 The same disruption can lead to growth or breakdown depending on context.
 What determines the direction:

 • Preparedness and intention